Dr Yen Dang (Thi Ngoc Yen Dang)

 I have developed several word lists for different groups of L2 learners:

-- The Essential Word List (Dang & Webb, 2016) is available from http://www.edu.uwo.ca/faculty-profiles/docs/other/webb/essential-word-list.pdf.
+- The Essential Word List (Dang & Webb, 2016).
 This list is useful for English as a foreign language (EFL) beginners.
 It may allow them to recognize about 75% of the words in spoken and written English.

-- The Academic Spoken Word List (Dang, Coxhead, & Webb, 2017) is available from: https://osf.io/gwk45/.
+- The Academic Spoken Word List (Dang, Coxhead, & Webb, 2017).
 This list was developed from the largest academic spoken corpus ever been created and represents more than 90% of words in academic spoken English.
 It has levels that match learners’ proficiency levels.
 The list is relevant to learners in English for General Academic Purposes programmes.
+Read our answer to the Wiley team's interview for further information about the list.

 - The Hard Science Spoken Word List (Dang, 2018a) and the Soft Science Spoken Word List (Dang, 2018b) was designed for English for Specific Academic Purposes Programmes.
 The HSWL is useful for programmes where all learners plan to study hard sciences (e.g., maths, engineering, medicine) while the SSWL is relevant to programmes where all learners plan to study soft sciences (e.g., laws, business, arts).
 The HSWL represents more than 90% of words in academic speech of hard sciences while the SSWL represents more than 91% of words in academic speech of soft sciences.
-The HSWL is can be downloaded from https://osf.io/x38j4/.
-The SSWL can be downloaded from the database of English for Specific Purposes: https://www.sciencedirect.com/science/article/pii/S0889490617302193?via%3Dihub#appsec1.
+Download the SSWL from the database of English for Specific Purposes.

 - PhD in Applied Linguistics (Victoria University of Wellington, New Zealand)